 It’s rare that your female patients will see you for the same reason they might schedule an appointment with their gynecologist.

-Patients sometimes draw a line between natural medicine and traditional medicine in this context, and it’s up to you to create a space where you can partner with your patients to create holistic treatment plans that demonstrate how natural remedies can complement the regular health regimen established by their gynecologist.
+Patients sometimes draw a line between functional medicine and traditional medicine in this context, and it’s up to you to create a space where you can partner with your patients to create plans that demonstrate how holistic approaches can complement the regular health regimen established by their gynecologist.

-Some of the most common reproductive-related symptoms functional medicine practitioners see in adult women are irregular menstruation, ovarian cysts, and infertility.
+Some of the most common reproductive-related symptoms functional medicine practitioners see in adult women are irregular menstruation, ovarian cysts, and other fertility challenges.
 Any of these symptoms can be indicative of a nuanced hormonal imbalance.
-This post discusses some emerging evidence concerning natural strategies for preventing and fighting common reproductive health issues in women.
+This post discusses some emerging evidence concerning holistic strategies for preventing and fighting common reproductive health issues in women.

 A particular hormonal imbalance tends to appear along with the reproductive symptoms we see most often: estrogen dominance.
 This term is somewhat misleading, as it doesn’t mean a woman has more estrogen than is normal.

 Generally, there are two ways for estrogen dominance to develop.
 Either a woman is deficient in progesterone, which allows her estrogen to run unchecked, or her estrogen is being produced in such a way that it results in the development of “dirty estrogen.”
 When your patient’s body is under stress, it can result in this less favorable form of estrogen.
 Regardless of how you get there, estrogen dominance is not a great destination for the body’s reproductive system.

 When a patient’s estrogen and progesterone levels become imbalanced, the accompanying symptoms can form a veritable quagmire.
 Patients often report: